Motif In Film Explained (With Examples)

 Film: Hail, Caesar!
 (2016)

-Andrea Arnold is an incredibly talented director who might be more well-known for her television directing (Big Little Lies, Transparent) than the feature films she directed, but her work American Honey is a film you should know.
+Andrea Arnold is an incredibly talented director who might be more well-known for her television directing (Big Little Lies, Transparent) than the feature films she directed.
+Still, her work American Honey is a film you should know.

-Throughout the film, there are images of the main character named Star interacting with animals.
+Throughout the film, there are images of the main character, Star, interacting with animals.

-She usually finds them trapped in some way, symbolizing her lack of connection and feelings of being trapped by different versions of society.
+She usually finds them trapped somehow, symbolizing her lack of connection and feelings of being trapped by different versions of society.

 american honey 10

-Arnold is emotionally and physically separated from true human connectio througout the film.
+Arnold is emotionally and physically separated from true human connection throughout the film.
+Image source: https://filmcolossus.com

 All this culminates with her freeing a bee, following a turtle, and coming face to face with a live bear – accepting her free nature.